cecileloge/Free-Text-Generation/README.md

 ----

 If you're interested, the dataset is here: https://www.kaggle.com/rounakbanik/the-movies-dataset
-Please cite my work if you build on it:
+Please cite if you build on my work:

 ----